Thunderbirds (2004 film): Casting

 Bill Paxton took on the role of Alan's father, billionaire ex-astronaut Jeff Tracy.
-He had memories of watching the show as a child in Texas; a year before he was asked to join the film, he had been watching the show on VHS with his jet-lagged family in Amsterdam as it was the only English video he had been able to find in the city.
+He had memories of watching the original show as a child in Texas; a year before he was asked to join the film, he had been watching the show on VHS with his jet-lagged family in Amsterdam as it was the only English video he had been able to find in the city.
 Paxton described his character as "a kind of teacher, this father figure who has to teach his sons, particularly his youngest son Alan, these basic lessons of ethics and integrity, about doing the right thing".
 One reason that he was attracted to the role was because it reminded him of 1960s non-profit vocationalism, and people "choosing life professions not for monetary gain but for something that would be good for their souls".

 Ben Kingsley accepted the part of the Hood because his children were Thunderbirds fans and, having just finished House of Sand and Fog, he was ready for a more light-hearted role.
 He described himself as feeling "totally at home" on set, but joked that he should have kept the original Hood's voice.

 Sophia Myles was cast as Lady Penelope, who would recall Frakes as "lovely", and having a "great, positive energy".
 Much of her dialogue (and Ron Cook's as Parker) was rewritten by Richard Curtis, as it was not thought to be funny enough.
 It was because of watching the film with his son that Steven Moffat offered Myles a role in Series 2 of Doctor Who.

 Anthony Edwards was cast as Brains; he joined the production imagining it was a "silly little kids' movie", but was impressed by Frakes', and production designer John Beard's, "reverence" for the original series.
 He also recalled the producers hoping Gerry Anderson would be a part of the production; conversely, Jamie Anderson claims that his father was "kept at an arm's length" from the project, and that only in the final stages of post-production was he offered a large sum of money to promote the film, which he declined.